6 points, SCA Band 2, 0.125 EFTSL

 Hurdle requirement: To pass this unit a student must achieve a minimum score of 50% in the laboratory practical component and a minimum of 30% for the end-of-semester exam.

-- Two 1-hour lectures, one tutorial, one hour directed independent study and the equivalent of 3 hours laboratory activity per week
+- Two 1-hour workshops, one tutorial, one hour directed independent study and the equivalent of 3 hours of laboratory activity per week

 See also Unit timetable information